AustinParkes/CPEA/README.md

       1) What needs to be added to emulator
       2) What needs to be added to configuration
       3) What can we automate to make user's life easier

+2) Add some debugging option for following execution of code (is gdb an option?)

 DONE
 ----